-The Takeover Commission has allowed invocation of offer conditions, provided that certain requirements have been met.
-In the Dicom/Topcall and Siemens/VA Tech takeovers, the TC allowed for the possibility of unilateral waiver of certain conditions by the bidder during the offer term, deeming such a waiver as an improvement of the offer under the TA.
-In the Austrian Airlines takeover, the Takeover Commission again qualified the potential waiver of an antitrust clearance condition as an improvement of the offer, provided that shareholders were granted a right to withdraw their declarations of acceptance.
+The TC has allowed invocation of offer conditions, provided that certain requirements have been met.
+In the Dicom/Topcall and Siemens/VA Tech takeovers, the TC allowed for the possibility of a unilateral waiver of certain conditions by the bidder during the offer term, deeming such a waiver to be an improvement of the offer under the TA.
+In the Austrian Airlines takeover, the TC again qualified the potential waiver of an antitrust clearance condition as an improvement of the offer, provided that shareholders were granted a right to withdraw their declarations of acceptance.
 The subsequent extension of the term to fulfil the antitrust clearance conditions to obtain EC clearance was considered admissible as an improvement of the offer to prevent failure of the offer.

-Finally, also under the heading 'improvement of the offer in the interest of the free float', the Takeover Commission will allow it if a minimum acceptance condition is subsequently waived or lowered.
+Finally, also under the heading "improvement of the offer in the interest of the free float", the TC will allow it if a minimum acceptance condition is subsequently waived or lowered.

-The Takeover Commission will require that the offer document clearly states whether and until when at the latest a particular offer condition can be waived or, in the case of an acceptance threshold, the threshold can be lowered.
+The TC will require the offer document to clearly state whether and until when, at the latest, a particular offer condition can be waived or, in the case of an acceptance threshold, the threshold can be lowered.